Shoyo-Hin4ta/Market_Automator/README.md

 ## Features

 - **Multi-Service Integration**: Connect Canva, Notion, GitHub, Mailchimp, and OpenAI in one platform
+- **Smart Design Management**: Browse and organize Canva designs with dimension-based grouping
 - **Automated Campaign Creation**: Generate marketing campaigns from Canva designs
 - **AI-Powered Content**: Use OpenAI to generate optimized email and landing page content
 - **Multi-Channel Distribution**: Distribute campaigns to email, Notion databases, and GitHub Pages
+- **Advanced Filtering**: Category filters for Social Media, Presentations, Videos, and more
 - **Secure Authentication**: Built on Supabase with row-level security
 - **Modern UI**: Clean, responsive interface built with Next.js and Shadcn UI